fisodd/www-fisodd-com/content/post/right-place.rst

-`early Atari consoles <https://en.wikipedia.org/wiki/Atari_2600>`__ was an excellent introduction to the decision processes for how to successfully determine what to keep and what to drop in order to satisfy a target audience.
+`early Atari consoles <https://en.wikipedia.org/wiki/Atari_2600>`__ was an excellent introduction to the decision processes for how to successfully determine what to keep and what to drop in order to satisfy a specific target audience.
-Computers could do cool tricks, but in the end the only things that are necessary are those that are serving the overall experience |--|
+Computers could do cool tricks, but in the end the only parts that are necessary are those that are serving the overall experience |--|
 judicial editing is as important for any application on a computer as it is for any published text.